plone/volto/docs/source/development/add-ons/install-an-add-on-dev-18.md

   - 'packages/*'
 ```

-If the add-on you are developing uses the `pnpm` setup, then you have to add the following to {file}`pnpm-workspace.yaml` detect them.
+If the add-on you are developing was created using {term}`Cookieplone`, then you have to add the following to {file}`pnpm-workspace.yaml` detect them.

 ```yaml
 packages: